 Most home pregnancy tests claim to be 99% accurate – and when tested by lab technicians under ideal conditions, they probably are – but studies of home pregnancy tests used in the real world by women at home suggest they are somewhat less reliable.

 Here are some cases where you may see a faint line on a pregnancy test but not actually be pregnant or have a nonviable pregnancy:

 - Menopause.
 When a menopausal or perimenopausal woman skips her period and takes a pregnancy test, the results are sometimes (but rarely) positive because the level of luteinizing hormone is abnormally high.

 If you are taking fertility and other medications.
 False positive results can be caused by traces of fertility medications or other hCG-containing medications (although this is unlikely).
 If you have had an hCG injection as part of fertility treatment, the levels may remain high for at least seven days afterwards, even if you are not pregnant.

-If you have an early pregnancy loss.
-A false positive result may also indicate a recent chemical pregnancy, an ectopic pregnancy, or another type of early pregnancy loss.
+- If you have an pregnancy loss.
+A false positive result may also indicate a recent chemical pregnancy, an ectopic pregnancy, or another type of very early miscarriage.

 Here’s why you can be pregnant and still see a negative result on your pregnancy test:

 - It’s too early.
 If your pregnancy is very early, the hCG level may not have reached detectable levels yet.
 It is best to wait a week and test again.

 - You checked the results too early.
 Of course, you are impatient!
 However, perform the test completely as recommended on the package insert to determine the results.
 You can use your watch timer or a kitchen timer to make sure you wait long enough.